lbrth/cleanme/README.md

 **What does this script do? ?**

-Cleanme can detect if the file or the folder is a Tv serie or a movie.
-If it's a Tv serie, the script create a specifique folder with the name and the season of serie like : `Silicon Valley_season_4`.
-If it's a movie, the script create a folder named `divers_movies`and store it inside.
+Cleanme can detect if the file or the folder is a Tv serie or a film.
+If it's a Tv serie, the script create a specifique folder with the name and the season of serie like : `Silicon Valley_season_4` and put inside a specifique folder for series, named `Series`.
+If it's a film, the script create a folder named `Film`and store it inside.
 For both of them, the script check if the folder already exist, if exist, it move data inside.

 Cleanme can also detect video duplicates in your folder.
 The algorithm of deduplication is based on video metadata, and make the difference between several video resolution (1080p,720p,480p) to keep the best one.